BumpySkies is a free online service that aims to demystify flight for all commercial air passengers.

 Who created this?

-BumpySkies was created and is maintained by Jason McIntosh.
-Jason loves to visit new, far-away places, but does not love the act of getting there by plane, even though it’s often the only sensible route.
-He created BumpySkies to make this necessary discomfort more tolerable and less weird and frightening, and he hopes that other people find value in it as well.
+BumpySkies was created and is maintained by me, Jason McIntosh.
+I love to visit new, far-away places, but I don't always love the act of getting there by plane, even though it‘s often the only sensible route.
+I created BumpySkies to make this necessary discomfort more tolerable and less weird and frightening.
+I hope that other people find value in it as well.